goauthentik/authentik/website/developer-docs/releases/index.md

     -   Paste the list of commits since the previous release under the `Minor changes/fixes` section.

+        Run `make gen-changelog` and use the contents of `changelog.md`.
+Remove merged PRs from bumped dependencies unless they fix security issues or are otherwise notable.
+Remove merged PRs with the `website/` prefix.

     -   Sort the list of commits alphabetically and remove all commits that have little importance, like dependency updates and linting fixes

     -   Run `make gen-diff` and copy the contents of `diff.md` under `API Changes`